SwiftGGTeam/the-swift-programming-language-in-chinese/TSPL.docc/ReferenceManual/Declarations.md

 ## Protocol Declaration

 A *protocol declaration* introduces a named protocol type into your program.
-Protocol declarations are declared at global scope using the `protocol` keyword and have the following form:
+Protocol declarations are declared either at global scope or nested inside a nongeneric type or nongeneric function, using the `protocol` keyword and have the following form:

 ```swift